-Program Coordinator (1): The Program Coordinator will assist the Executive Director with administering any and all programs under the Cameron County Children’s Advocacy Center’s Inc. and work examples describe below.
+Program Coordinator (1): The Program Coordinator will assist the Executive Director with administering any programs under the Cameron County Children’s Advocacy Center’s Inc. and work examples describe below.
 Will assist in the performance of Human Resource responsibilities for the organization.
 Works under general supervision, with latitude for the use of initiative and independent judgment.
 Reports to the Executive Director.

 Duties and Responsibilities: